Ten ways to improve the usability of products that Agile teams build

 Software development that uses a waterfall method is likely to deliver the wrong thing, too late.
 The intent of the Agile method is to deliver working software sooner, so the intended users—our clients and their customers—can provide feedback that steers us to deliver the right thing.

 There’s a tension between delivering on time and delivering the right thing.
 In fact, the rush for on-time delivery can result in the wrong thing—an unusable product.
 There are ways to prevent this.
-User research can help.
-Continue reading “Ten ways to improve the usability of products that Agile teams build”
+User research is part of the solution.

 Poor usability is a form of tech debt

-If you’ve worked in software development for a while, you may have noticed that work on usability gets postponed more often than work on new features and functions.
-You could see this as a form of tech debt.
-It accumulates with every release.
+If you’ve worked in software development for a while, you may have noticed that work to address poor usability gets postponed more often than work on new features and functions.
+But this need not be an either/or proposition.

 Bike-tire pumpWhat contributes to this accumulation?

-• Timing.
-Some usability issues aren’t identified until Alpha testing with customers begins, or until after the product is released.
+• Poor timing or process.
+Some usability issues aren’t identified until after the product is released.

-• Competition.
-There’s often pressure to leap ahead or catch up with competitors by adding new features and functions.
+• Pressure to get to market.
+There’s often pressure to leap ahead or catch up with competitors by adding new features and functions immediately.

-• Budgeting.
-If multiple teams compete for a share of the development budget, something shiny and new may attract more funding than boring old maintenance, upgrades, and tech debt.
+• Perceived relative value.
+If multiple teams compete for a share of development resources, a new feature may attract more funding than tech debt.

 Continue reading “Poor usability is a form of tech debt”